Intelligent-Silicon/Clarion-11-IDE/Clarion_11_IDE_Colour_Schemes.md

 ### Toolbar Color Schemes

-This encompasses, toolbars and flyout pinnable pads.
+This encompasses toolbars and flyout pinnable pads.

 An online topic & discussion can be found here at :